Burry/Sigmaker/docs/Development.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Dependency Installation

+Install npm dependencies with `yarn` or `yarn install`.

-You will need to set the environment variable `FONT_AWESOME_TOKEN` to a valid [Font Awesome Pro](https://fontawesome.com/pro) npm token or replace all references to the package `@fortawesome/pro-solid-svg-icons` with `@fortawesome/pro-free-svg-icons` in order for `yarn install` to succeed.
+⚠️ You must replace all references to the package `@fortawesome/pro-solid-svg-icons` with `@fortawesome/pro-free-svg-icons` or set the environment variable `FONT_AWESOME_TOKEN` to a valid [Font Awesome Pro](https://fontawesome.com/pro) npm token in order for `yarn install` to succeed.

 ## Available Scripts